gzahn/Lab_Manual/README.md

 + The main incubators in our lab (back left) are for fungal and bacterial cultures.
 The top incubator is divided into four shelves.
 Rough and dirty cultures on the bottom, going up to pure cultures ready for DNA extraction on the top.
 As cultures get cleaned up and isolated, they move up the shelves.
 + The sterile hood is really annoying sometimes, what with the beeping an such, but it's a good friend to us.
 Keep it clean!
 After every use, wipe it down with alcohol and turn on the UV light.
 If you want to use the sterilizer, be sure that both it and the fume hood electric power buttons are on.
 Don't leave the sterilizer on for more than 3 hours at a time.
 + If there is a bunch of dirty glassware in the sink, I'm going to lose my shit.
 Clean up.
++ The -80 freezer is out through the back door of the lab.
+Sometimes students will be having class in that room.
+That's okay, just don't be distracting to them.
+The freezer itself is LOCKED. **It needs to stay locked.** If you leave it open on accident it can ruin everybody's samples and reagents.
+If you do this, it's probably best for you to run and hide forever!
 + Any live cultures or pipette tips with biological material on them need to go in the biohazard trash bin next to the lab, rather than the regular trash.
 + Wear gloves and sterilize them with alcohol.
 + Follow the lab safety rules you learned in training.
-+ Label your tubes, for the love of all that is holy!
++ Label your tubes and plates, for the love of all that is holy!
 + Use your lab notebook (initial and date).
 No matter what.
-It goes in the notebook, or it didn't happen.
+It goes in the notebook... or it didn't happen.

 ##### Paychecks vs. course credit
 You have a few options when you are part of this lab group: